zf3/neoapple2/README.md

+# Apple II Plus Emulation on PYNQ-Z1
-# NeoApple2 - A Port of Apple2fpga to Xilinx Zynq
+## NeoApple2 - A Port of Apple2fpga to Xilinx Zynq

 Feng Zhou, 2021-7